sohanbappy/micro-start/README.md

 * Why Micro-service?
 * Why API-Gateway needed?
 * Fine, But why config-server?
-* Is is necessery to use Hystrix Dashboard?
+* Is it necessery to use Hystrix Dashboard?

 ### Architechture